About Us

 Eventually, I found mindfulness meditation that I could do at home whenever I was feeling up to it.
 The skills I learned were invaluable but nevertheless, it was imperfect.
 Mindfulness apps asked things of me that my body couldn’t do and it made me feel terribly alone.
 Exercise was also still out of reach; on a memorable Sunday, a single pilates class left me bed bound for a week.

-A few year after that disastrous pilates class, I was creating my own mindfulness meditation practice and my improved mental health gave me the confidence to attend a pole class with an instructor that also had hypermobile joints.
+A few years after that disastrous pilates class, I was creating my own mindfulness meditation practice and my improved mental health gave me the confidence to attend a pole class with an instructor that also had hypermobile joints.
 She taught me to exercise safely and I have rarely been more grateful to a human being.
 I have been pole dancing ever since!

 These experiences made me realised that disabled people like myself have been problem solving their way to better physical and mental wellbeing as long as disability has existed.
-So much wellbeing knowledge exists in the disabled community and I want to share it with as many people as I can.
+So much health, care and wellbeing knowledge exists in the disabled community and I want to share it with as many people as I can.
 That is what Well Adapt is all about.’